BlockstreamResearch / bip-frost-dkg

 Backup and Recovery

 Losing the secret share or the threshold public key, e.g., after the loss of a participant device, will render the participant incapable of participating in signing sessions.
-As these values depend on the contributions of the other participants to the DKG session, they can, unlike deterministcally derived secret keys [BIP32] as typically used for single-signer Schnorr signatures [BIP340] or MuSig [BIP327], not be rederived solely from the participant's seed.
+As these values depend on the contributions of the other participants to the DKG session, they can, unlike deterministically derived secret keys [BIP32] as typically used for single-signer Schnorr signatures [BIP340] or MuSig [BIP327], not be rederived solely from the participant's seed.

 Since the recovery data is the same for all participants, if a participant loses the backup of the recovery data of the DKG session, they can request it from any other participants or the coordinator.
-Moreover, the recovery data contains secrets only in encrypted form and is self-authenticating, so that it can, in principle, be stored with an untrusted third-party backup provider.
+Moreover, the recovery data contains secrets only in encrypted form and is self-authenticating so that it can, in principle, be stored with an untrusted third-party backup provider.
 Users should, however, be aware that the session parameters (the threshold and the host public keys) and public parts of the DKG output (the threshold public key and the public shares) can be inferred from the recovery data, which may constitute a privacy issue.

 Recovering Stuck Participants

-The mere fact that one participant deems a protocol session successful does not imply that other participants deem it successful yet.
-Indeed, due to failing network links or invalid messages sent by malicious participants, it is possible that some participants have deemed the ChillDKG session successful, but others have not (yet) and thus are stuck in the ChillDKG session.
-In that case, the successful participants can eventually make the stuck participants unstuck by presenting them the recovery data.
+The mere fact that the coordinator or a participant deems a ChillDKG session successful does not imply that other participants deem it successful yet.
+Indeed, due to failing network links or invalid messages sent by malicious participants, it is possible that a party has deemed the DKG session successful, but others have not (yet) and thus are stuck in the DKG session.
+In that case, the successful parties can eventually convince the stuck participants to consider the DKG session successful by presenting the recovery data to them.
 The recovery data can, e.g., be attached to the first request to initiate a FROST signing session.

 Threat Model and Security Goals

 Some participants, the coordinator, and all network links may be malicious, i.e., controlled by an attacker.
-We expect ChillDKG to provide the following informal security goals when it is used to setup keys for the FROST threshold signature scheme.
+We expect ChillDKG to provide the following informal security goals when it is used to set up keys for the FROST threshold signature scheme.

 If a participant deems a protocol session successful (see above), then this participant is assured that: